ral-facilities/datagateway-api/README.md

 non_entities.

-The entities package contains `entity_map` which maps entity names to their field name used in backend-specific code.
-The Database Backend uses this for its mapped classes (explained below) and the Python ICAT Backend uses this for interacting with ICAT objects within Python ICAT.
+The entities package contains `entity_map` which maps entity names to their field name. this is used for interacting with ICAT objects within Python ICAT.
 In most instances, the dictionary found in `entity_map.py` is simply mapping the plural entity name (used to build the entity endpoints) to the singular version.
 The `entity_endpoint` module contains the function that is used to generate endpoints at start up.
 Finally,